 Bonus Round: AI Capabilities

 Shopify Magic is a collection of free AI features designed to simplify running a business.
-You can use it to automatically generate content such as product descriptions and blog posts.
+You can use it to automatically generate content such as email copy, product descriptions, and blog posts.
 It can also provide review summaries in the Shopify App Store to help you quickly choose the right apps for your business.
 (No more scanning hundreds of reviews!)

 The AI feature we are most excited about is Shopify’s Sidekick.
 This tool is able to carry out tasks in your store using plain language instructions.
 For example, you could say “set up a Black Friday sale with a store-wide discount of 25%”.
 Sidekick would then do this for you.

-Wix also has a built-in tool to generate AI text for product descriptions, titles, and blog posts, but it doesn’t seem to be as seamlessly integrated as Shopify’s.
+Wix also has a built-in tool to generate AI text for product descriptions, titles, and blog posts, but it doesn’t seem to integrate as seamlessly as Shopify’s.
 It took a bit of clicking around to find, whereas Shopify has a prominent icon above text boxes.

 Winner: Shopify wins this round, as its current AI features are robust and easy to use.
 Plus, Shopify promises to take AI to a whole different level with Sidekick.